9 Food Combinations For Weight Loss 2023: How Do They Work, Pros & Cons

 Top tip: Contrary to popular belief, good quality extra-virgin olive oil is the healthiest oil for frying[39].
 It contains lots of antioxidants protecting it from oxidation[40] at high temperatures.

-Sweet Potato Fries with Chili Sauce, Tofu Mayo, and Guacamole
+Sweet Potato Fries With Chili Sauce, Tofu Mayo, And Guacamole

-Sweet Potato Fries with Chili Sauce, Tofu Mayo, and Guacamole
+Sweet Potato Fries With Chili Sauce, Tofu Mayo, And Guacamole

 Potatoes may be high in carbs, but studies show that white potatoes are more filling[41] than whole grains such as brown rice or oats.